 Spider veins and smaller varicose veins will benefit from being treated with sclerotherapy, a treatment that irritates superficial blood vessels, causing them to harden and then to dissipate, leaving clear skin behind.
 Spider veins are dilated blood vessels close to the skin that manifest as a tangled web of fine red and blue lines on the surface of skin.
-Although it is possible they could be a symptom of something worse, mostly they are just unsightly, and the procedures to remove them are considered cosmetic in function, meaning most insurance companies will not cover the cost of the treatment.
+Although it is possible they could be a symptom of something worse, mostly they are just unsightly, and the procedures to take them out are considered cosmetic in function, meaning most insurance companies will not cover the cost of the treatment.
 If an underlying condition is discovered, your insurance company will most likely cover the cost of all treatments.
 Either way, spider veins can affect quality of life, bringing about embarrassment and a reluctance to wear clothing that may reveal the unsightly areas involved.

 Sclerotherapy Vs. Ultrasound Foam Sclerotherapy